 Many schools offer new-student transition resources to incoming first-year students — this course applies that proactive support mindset specifically for online students.

 Online students come from all different backgrounds, from traditional students transitioning to online courses and programs, to adult learners who have never attended college or are returning after a long time and with as many unique obstacles as there are online students.

 For students who haven’t been in school for a long time, technology can be intimidating.

 “We just assume they know how to use these types of technology, like learning management systems or Google Suite…… All of these things we expect them to know how to use, but a lot of them have actually never used it – that’s what this class is for, to get them feeling comfortable with that technology before diving deep into their studies,” said Jaks.

 “…that’s what this class is for, to get them feeling comfortable with that technology before diving deep into their studies.” -Bonnie Jaks

 Other students jump into their online program and realize that they need a little more assistance.
 For those students, the class creates a support system where students can discover and acknowledge the areas they need help with and grow their confidence in the online classroom.

 The ACAD 107: Preparing For Online Learning course covers many useful topics, including time management and how to schedule study time, computer maintenance basics and file organization, sourcing credible information and how to cite sources properly.
 Course assessments help you identify strengths and weaknesses so you can focus energy on developing the skills you need most.

-Students master the tools commonly used in online learning, like the Google Suite, Blackboard, Zoom and FlipGrid.
+Students master the tools commonly used in online learning, like the Google Suite, learning management systems, Zoom and FlipGrid.
 Getting technology hurdles out of the way leaves more time to absorb the actual course content.

 Jaks says the most valuable part of ACAD 107 is feeling more comfortable as a student.